 For those of you looking to visit Spain, here are some wonderful books to help inform your visit.

-Grape, Olive, Pig: Deep Travels Through Spain’s Food Culture – Matt Goulding’s book about Spain, quoted from at the beginning of this piece.
+- Grape, Olive, Pig: Deep Travels Through Spain’s Food Culture, by Matt Goulding.
+This book about Spain is the one I quoted from at the beginning of this piece.
 The book not only goes into the context and history of the meals it spotlights, but also tells the kind of food stories I love.
 Small producers, chefs, artisans, and more, all alongside gorgeous pictures.
 This is Matt’s second book (his first is on Japan) and I look forward to the rest.

-The Food of Spain – Claudia Roden certainly knows her food, and this amazing book covers the incredibly variety, taste spectrum, and color of Spanish food.
+- The Food of Spain, by Claudia Roden.
+Roden certainly knows her food, and this amazing book covers the incredibly variety, taste spectrum, and color of Spanish food.
 I love all of Claudia’s cookbooks, and this one is no exception.
 The pictures are just beautiful.

-Spain: Recipes and Traditions from the Verdant Hills of the Basque Country to the Coastal Waters of Andalucía – I met author Jeff Koehler in Barcelona and shared some tapas with him, so it was a pleasure to cook through his own vision of his adopted country.
+- Spain: Recipes and Traditions from the Verdant Hills of the Basque Country to the Coastal Waters of Andalucía, by Jeff Koehler.
+I met the author in Barcelona and shared some tapas with him, so it was a pleasure to cook through his own vision of his adopted country.
 His book focuses on simple foods with complicated tastes, and you’ll find every recipe you wanted here.
 A long glossary and section on cooking techniques helps make this book just about all you need for a Spanish cookbook at home.

 Happy and safe eating in Spain!